ScotishCat/iBeaconReceiver/README.md

 To do that, open AppCoordinator.swift in Xcode and find "let item = BeaconItem(" code in setUp() function and change parameters of item to match your iBeacon device.
 Build and run on your device.

+App also has a custom animated view that is created on layers for better performance.
+You can see video of working app by this link: https://youtu.be/IUuCUD3mFKI